Package: MsBackendSql

 Spectra

-object providing the connection to the database in
+object providing the database connection

-as backend using the source
+as backend (parameter

 ## msLevel precursorMz polarity